Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2022, Kogarah had a median income among taxpayers of $53,633 with the average level standing at $67,997.
-This is above the national average and compares to levels of $56,994 and $80,856 across Greater Sydney respectively.
-Based on Wage Price Index growth of 12.61% from financial year ended June 2022 to September 2025, current estimates would be approximately $60,396 (median) and $76,571 (average).
-From the Census conducted in August 2021, household, family and personal incomes in Kogarah cluster around the 65th percentile nationally.
-Income analysis reveals 37.8% of the population (5,731 individuals) fall within the $1,500 - $2,999 income range, mirroring the region where 30.9% occupy this bracket.
-High housing costs consume 19.1% of income, though strong earnings still place disposable income at the 59th percentile and the area's SEIFA income ranking places it in the 7th decile.
+According to AreaSearch's aggregation of ATO data released for financial year 2022, Kogarah SA2 had a median income among taxpayers of $53,633 and an average level of $67,997.
+This is above the national average of $56,994 and Greater Sydney's average of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for median income in Kogarah would be approximately $60,396 as of September 2025, and the average estimate is $76,571.
+From the 2021 Census, incomes in Kogarah cluster around the 65th percentile nationally.
+Income analysis shows that 37.8% of the population (5,731 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 30.9% occupy this bracket.
+High housing costs consume 19.1% of income, but strong earnings place disposable income at the 58th percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income